Medora Covered Bridge: History

-The Medora Covered Bridge was built in 1875 by J.J.
-Daniels at a cost of $18,142.00 and took nine months to build.
+The Medora Covered Bridge was built in 1875 by J. J. Daniels at a cost of $18,142.00 and took nine months to build.
 The bridge was covered to protect the truss from the elements.
 Before the bridge was built people crossed the river by ferry.

-It has been reported but not verified that at one time there was wooden railing down the middle of the bridge separating the two way traffic.
-As the vehicles became wider, the railing was removed and it was then one way.
+It has been reported but not verified that at one time there was wooden railing down the middle of the bridge separating the two-way traffic.
+As the vehicles became wider, the railing was removed and it was then one-way.

-Until 1935 the bridge carried U.S. Route 50 when it (U.S. 50) was moved four miles to the north.
+Until 1935 the bridge carried U.S. Route 50 when it (US 50) was moved four miles to the north.

-In 1968 the bridge was scheduled for demolition when the new modern parallel bridge was to be opened but was saved by an order from then Governor Whitcomb in 1971.
+In 1968 the bridge was scheduled for demolition when the new modern parallel bridge was to be opened, but was saved by an order from then Governor Whitcomb in 1971.

 A modern parallel bridge was opened in 1973.
 The covered bridge was closed to vehicular traffic at that time.